bardatt1/ArdaJacaQuietaRepo/README.md

   - **Appointment Creation**: Schedule new appointments by selecting a patient, date, time, and healthcare provider.
   - **Availability Check**: Display available time slots and prevent double-booking of appointments.
   - **Appointment Management**: Reschedule or cancel appointments as needed.
-  - **Reminder System**: Send appointment reminders to patients via email or SMS to reduce no-shows.

 ---